Welsh Springer Spaniel

 Exercise A healthy Welsh Springer Spaniel requires about two hours of physical activity each day.
 This may include field training, hunting, agility training, fetch, brisk walks, or a combination of these activities.
 Giving your Welshie plenty of exercise prevents behavior and anxiety issues.

 Endurance Welsh Springer Spaniels have the stamina and attention span for long days in the field.

 Activity distance rating

-Food Generally, this breed requires about 1 ½ to 2 ½ cups of good quality dry dog food each day, over the course of two feedings.
-This will vary, however, based upon your Boykin's activity level and age.
-Talk to your veterinarian about the optimal diet and quantity of food for your Boykin Spaniel.
+Food Generally, this breed requires about 1½ to 2½ cups of good quality dry dog food each day, given in two feedings.
+This will vary, however, based upon your Welshie’s activity level and age.
+Talk to your veterinarian about the optimal diet and quantity of food for your Welsh Springer Spaniel.

 Alone Time Welsh Springer Spaniels balk at spending too much time alone.
 If left alone excessively they’ll develop separation anxiety and nuisance behaviors, including barking and chewing.
 Crate train your Welshie so they consider their dog crate a safe place to spend time each day.
 That way you can leave them alone for an hour maximum.

 The luxurious coat of the Welsh Springer Spaniel is decidedly low-maintenance.
 A good brushing several days a week, and a bath once a month will keep their coat clean, healthy, and free from matting and tangles.
 Pay particular attention to feathering when brushing to prevent knots.
 Wash their outer ears with a gentle cleanser about once a week to prevent dirt and wax buildup that can lead to infection.
 Brush your Welshie’s teeth three or more days each week and trim their nails about once a month to prevent painful cracking.

 Some breed-specific health conditions may affect Welsh Springer Spaniels, including: